sofiakbergstrom/BB2490/project_diary.md

 We get the number of trimmed reads  *Trimmed reads:      2013503 (10.6%)* And the overview is over trimmed sequnces.
 In the first row 3 bases was removed in 44502 reads, which menas that we need to take the whole read length minus 3 in order to get the remaining length of the read.

-Guillermo will calculate the remaning length of the read and create a file for each sample that contains the length in column 1 and the count in column 2.
+Guillermo will create a file for each sample that contains the length in column 1 and the count in column 2.
 These files will be organized according to different projects, i.e. one folder per project that contains one file per sample.
 I will then make a csv file from all that and send it to Yim that will try to fix the color and so on on the heatmap.

 Me and Guillermo had a meeting with Phil and discussed the project.
 We discussed the heatmaps color range and why it is more convienient to use a color gradient instead of use three distinct colors that corresponded to colorbreaks that we determine by our selves.
 You don't want to alter the heatmap in a way that makes it looks better than the actual result.
 It is a bit fishy.

 I looked through the contamination results from Marc's pipieline.
 The reads are mapped against sponges, nematodes, insects, lophotrochozoa, echinoderms, fish, bird/ reptiles, rodents and primates.
 ```
-Simon: had reptile/bird and rodents in all 21 samples.
+Project 1: had reptile/bird and rodents in all 21 samples.
-Dixelius: non of the 22 samples matched anything.
+Project 2: non of the 22 samples matched anything.
-Lundeberg: had primates in all 56 samples.
+Project 3: had primates in all 56 samples.
-Street: had insects in 7/123 samples.
+Project 4: had insects in 7/123 samples.
 The other didn't match anything.
-Larsson: had primates in all 62 samples.
+Project 5: had primates in all 62 samples.
-Pettersson: has primates in all 8 samples.
+Project 6: has primates in all 8 samples.
 ```

-So I assume that Lundeberg, Larsson and Petterson had samples from human, and we know that the Simon project consists of samples from a specie of Salamander so those results also make sense.
+So I assume that Project 3,5,6 had samples from human, and we know that the Project 1 project consists of samples from some reptile so those results also make sense.

-I don't know why the samples corresponding to Street and Dixelius projects look like that though.
+I don't know why the samples corresponding to Project 2,4 projects look like that though.
 I want to know what kind of miRNA did they used.
 It would be nice to know in order to interpret the result that non or few of their reads mapped.

 ## 2015-03-16
 We have decided to focus on the heatmap and the contamination part.
 We want the heatmaps color to be a gradient from white to red where red indicates more reads.